|By my mother|

 First of all, you'll need to open the image in photoshop... but even before that, you'll need to know how to manipulate the Pen tool.
 So in Photoshop, either press "P" on your keyboard or just click on the pen tool to activate it on your toolbox.

 With the pen tool activated.
-Make two points on your canvass by left clicking on two separate areas of the canvass as shown here.
+Make two points on your canvas by left clicking on two separate areas of the canvas as shown here.

 Now make a third point in between your two points.
 This is the node that you can use to bend and adjust the line.

 In order to bend the line, you just hold down ctrl on your keyboard and then left-click and drag with your mouse and you'll notice that the line will bend in the direction that you drag... this is how you adjust lines with the pen tool in photoshop.

 Notice those two small anchor points next to the larger node in the middle?
 You can use those to adjust the curvature of the line as well.
 Also, you can add another node to the line if you want to adjust it to have say an S curve.
 You can add as many nodes as you can fit in-between the line, but I would advise against this.

 To make a new line elsewhere, just ctrl+left click on a blank part of the canvas.

 Now, using this technique, we're going to do the lineart for our Nagi fanart.